-Small Candy Dish Bowl – EAPC
+Small Candy Bowl – EAPC

 This Small Candy Dish Bowl is the bottom of the Small Candy Dish.
 It is approximately the same size as the Dip Bowl, but has a smooth rim while the Dip Bowl’s rim is scalloped.